Lyon: gastronomy, history and culture.

 Tour description

-Without neglecting the city's history and relevant facts, the tour has a gastronomic focus.
-I think one of the best things about traveling is tasting new and local dishes.
-Lyon, being the French and world capital of gastronomy, offers thousands of places to eat well, from Les Halles de Paul Bocuse to Michelin-starred restaurants, cafés, bistros, local and international street food, and countless bakeries and pastry shops.
+While not neglecting the city's history and relevant facts, the tour has a gastronomic focus.
+I think one of the best things about traveling is tasting new and local flavors.
+Lyon, being the French and world capital of gastronomy, offers thousands of places to eat well, from Les Halles de Paul Bocuse to Michelin-starred restaurants, cafes, bistros, local and international street food, and countless bakeries and pastry shops.

 Tour in approximately 2 hours: